chefinDan/TTT-Language-Interpreter/README.md

   runBadDemo6

 The expected output is:
-  Function call to func failed: no such function.
-  Could not assign non-value to variable result.
-  Error
+  Error in binding "result": error in expression to be bound.
+    Function call failed: Name "func" is not bound to a value in current scope.

 #### baddemo7
 This program does not produce a error in the literal sense, but demonstrates possibly unexpected behavior due to the user not understanding that arguments to functions are pass-by-value only.
 A function is defined that takes a single parameter and increments that value by one.
 After calling the function, the value of the variable passed to the function has not changed.